Completing forms ID1 and ID2

 You must provide evidence of identity for any party (and the person lodging the application if different) who is not legally represented.

-The evidence must be in form ID1 or form ID2 and must be completed by each individual person who is a party to the above transactions who is not legally represented.
+When identity is verified by a conveyancer the evidence must be in form ID1 or form ID2 and must be completed by each individual person who is a party to the above transactions who is not legally represented.
 This requirement applies to both private individuals and corporate bodies such as companies.

 Both forms can be downloaded free of charge from our website or by phoning customer support.